 For a moment imagine yourself teaching.
 Visualize some of the details of the setting.
 What are you doing?
 What are students doing?
 How is the classroom arranged?
-You may see yourself standing in the front of a classroom delivering a lecture.
+If you are like many prospective teachers, you see yourself standing in the front of a classroom delivering a lecture.
+Students are sitting in desks in straight rows, silently listening to you speak, and taking notes.
+Now reimagine yourself teaching an inquiry lesson using resources and ideas like those shared in this book.
+Chances are your picture becomes more complicated.
 You might see yourself helping an individual student.
 Or maybe you visualize students working in groups with you moving around the room giving help.
-The reality is that all of these scenarios might be appropriate at different times to achieve different objectives in inquiry-centered classrooms-classrooms where students are given support and space to answer questions they ask or to engage with questions asked by others.
-The purpose of this chapter is to help you gain a broad vision of teaching, both what you, the teacher, might do and, more importantly, how the students might spend their time when engaged in inquiry.
-When you have finished studying this chapter you should be able to imagine yourself developing and conducting cooperative learning activities, arranging the experiences associated with taking informed action, monitoring a class discussion, supporting students in their independent research, and engaging in a variety of what some educational researchers have called highleverage practices because of their effectiveness (Ball & Forzani, 2009).
-(For a list of highleverage practices see https://www.teachingworks.org/high-leverage-practices/).
+Maybe you still see yourself standing in front of the class lecturing.
+The reality is that all these scenarios might be appropriate at different times to achieve different objectives in inquiry-centered classrooms.
+The purpose of this chapter is to help you gain a broader vision of teaching, both what you, the teacher, might do and, more importantly, how the students might spend their time when engaged in inquiry.
+When you have finished studying this chapter you should be able to imagine yourself developing and conducting cooperative learning activities, arranging the experiences associated with taking informed action, monitoring a class discussion, supporting students in their independent research, and engaging in a variety of what some educational researchers have called high-leverage practices because of their effectiveness (Ball & Forzani, 2009).
+(For a list of high-leverage practices see www.teachingworks.org/high-leverage-practices/).
 You should picture students in more active roles in the class, talking about concepts with each other, making presentations to their peers, writing ideas that they have developed independently (rather than merely taking notes on your ideas), and immersed in the primary source evidence available through the Library of Congress and shared throughout the chapters of this book.